invoke-ai/InvokeAI/docs/help/VIDEOS.md

 ## Living list of all InvokeAI YouTube Videos

 The InvokeAI team has produced many detailed and informative videos on many of the ways InvokeAI works on the [InvokeAI YouTube channel](https://www.youtube.com/@invokeai).
-This page will be maintained with links and brief descriptions of what those videos cover.
+This page will be maintained with links and annotated descriptions of what those videos cover.
 This is a curated list and is organized, as much as possible, by theme not by release date, this can mean that some of the content may have changed in more-recent versions of Invoke.
 The Invoke team has also created curated [playlists](https://www.youtube.com/@invokeai/playlists) if you'd prefer to watch a series of videos one after the other.

 ### Topic Videos